-Rifle High School senior to-be does summer school at Brown University
+Rifle High School senior-to-be does summer school at Brown University

 In Moore’s case, her innate ability to write an argument resonated with Rifle High School instructors and officials affiliated with the 9th Judicial District of Colorado.

 “I think that, in the beginning, it’s intimidating,” Moore said of working with 9th Judicial District judges and attorneys.
-“But then you kind of realize that they’re just people, and they want to help you learn and they want to help you grow.”
+“But then you kind of realize that they’re just people, and they want to help you learn, and they want to help you grow.”

 Mock trial coach Nathan Miller, who teaches International Baccalaureate History of the Americas and Theory of Knowledge, calls his star pupil a “fish in water” when it comes to a courtroom.